droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 Escher or Sasha then leads the players up <span class="citation">K21.
 South Tower Stair (p.
 59)</span>, past the second-floor landing leading to <span class="citation">K30.
 King’s Accountant (p.
 62)</span>, past the third-floor landing leading to <span class="citation">K35.
 Guardian Vermin (p.
 64)</span>, and onto the fourth-floor landing comprising <span class="citation">K47.
 Portrait of Strahd (p.
 68)</span>.

 If Escher is the players' guide, he is curt and visibly slouching as he shows the players upstairs.
 (Escher, who enjoys using the Lounge as a comfortable place to relax or sulk, is sour and jealous that the players have temporarily stolen his favorite haunt in the castle.
-A player can identify his bitterness with a successful DC 12 Wisdom (Insight) check.)
+A player can identify his bitterness with a successful DC 12 Perception check to Sense Motive.)

 > [!abstract] **Wandering Players**
 > If any players disobey their guide’s instructions and split off from the remainder of the party to explore Castle Ravenloft, they encounter the following scenes as they do so.